 People with disabilities experience a lot of discrimination in our society.
 Growing up I always wanted a place where I would not be seen as a person with mental illness, but just a person like everyone else.
 I finally found that place when I came to Venture House.
 This is a great place because members feel free to express themselves without fear of stigma or discrimination.
 Being a part of Venture House has been such a great experience for me.
 This place has helped me in many ways emotionally and mentally.
 I found something to live for within myself.
 By sharing my ideas and experiences I am able to help myself and those around me.
 I now realize how valuable I am.
 I also have the most positive outlook on life that I’ve had in years.
 I plan to go back to school sometime soon.
 My goal is to learn more about mental health so I can use that knowledge to help more people have a better life.

-Venture House… Who’d have thought a property once a funeral home would one day evolve into something that would walk with me after my debilitating mental diagnosis, through a community with others just like me?
+Venture House… Who’d have thought a property once a funeral home would one day evolve into something that would accompany me through a debilitating mental diagnosis, welcoming me into a community with others just like me?

 This month makes approximately four years since I’ve had the pleasure of being involved in such a service to our community.
 Before I was referred to Venture House I was a very scrappy young man at the age of 23.
 Having battled my diagnosis of schizophrenia for roughly four years I felt alone and unwanted by family and society.
 Then Venture House came, offering to accommodate me in a realm of safety and understanding, free to explore my abilities and foster my characteristics that would empower me in my time of weakness.